Connect your Fulfillment account, send orders to your Fulfillment provider, add Fulfillment SKUs to product records.

 Once connected, the account will be available as a Ship From Location for your orders.
 You can then send orders manually to the fulfillment provider or create an automation rule that will send them automatically when they import.

-To automatically send orders to either FBA or Shipwire as soon as they import from your stores, you'll need to create an automation rule.
+To automatically send orders to a fulfillment provider as soon as they import from your stores, you'll need to create an Automation Rule.
 An automation rule will apply to orders based on the criteria you set in the rule, so before taking this step make sure you've determined what criteria the rule should be based on.

 Going forward, orders that match the criteria set in the rule will automatically be sent to the fulfillment provider with the selected service.
 Repeat the above steps to create additional automation rules for different fulfillment scenarios.

 To apply this new rule to orders that have already imported and are Awaiting Shipment, click the Reprocess Automation Rules button under the list of automation rules.